-Learn how you can build a fast and modern site with Next.js and a headless content management system.
+How to build a fast and modern site with Next.js and headless CMS

 How does it work?

 A headless CMS separates presentation (head) and content (body).
 To remove this link, the content should be structured and thus compatible with several clients and technologies.

 - can be presented uniquely on different clients